Every wedding should have Corona, sans the virus.

 Figure out which vendors are a must have.
 I think that wedding music is a priority, so your wedding DJ should be in your top 3.
 Within the first month of being engaged, if you googled who are the best wedding DJs in Los Angeles, then you might agree.
 All this being said, make sure the new wedding date works with your most valued vendors.
 Contact them first with all your tentative dates to make sure they are available.

-Professional wedding vendors in SoCal for the most part are not charging for postponing your wedding due to COVID-19, including myself.
-However, the deposits and retainers placed should be consider services rendered.
+Professional wedding vendors in SoCal are not charging if you postpone your wedding due to COVID-19, including myself.
+However, the deposits and retainers placed are consider services rendered.
 That is why it is important you balance your priority vendors with your potential new wedding dates should you postpone.
 Not every wolf and sheep will make the boat; and you will definitely lose some cabbage.

 5. Exercise When You Can